You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 This means gradually exposing them to the outdoors so they can get used to the new environment.
 Do this 7 to 10 days before you plant them outdoors.

 Begin by taking them outside for just a few hours each day.
-Then, gradually increase the amount of time they spend outside.
+Then gradually increase the time they spend outside.

 After a few days, they should be able to stay outside all day without any issues.